The costs of going to court are staggering, yet many people still consider this as their only option when trying to resolve a dispute.

 However, what you need to know is that if unsuccessful you may not have to pay your lawyer’s fees, but the successful party’s lawyers may seek their costs from you.

-Accordingly, you do need to consider this and ensure that if your legal matter is eligible for a No Win No Fee contingency arrangement that the law firm you’re working with is very skilled in the relevant litigation.
+Accordingly, you do need to consider this and ensure that if your legal matter is eligible for a No Win No Fee contingency arrangement the law firm you’re working with is very skilled in the relevant litigation.

 Costs Ordered by the Court